dgraph-io/dgraph-docs/content/learn/developer/react/react-introduction.md

 ## The App

-This app is designed to manage lists of posts in in different categories.
+This app is designed to manage lists of posts in different categories.
 A home page lets each user view a feed of posts, as follows:

 {{<figure class="medium image" src="/images/message-board/main-screenshot.png" title="message board app main page">}}